1. English

 Campsites Along The Inca Trail

 • Mescay: The village of Mescay is the first stop on the Inca Trail.
 Normally hikers stop here to eat lunch and continue on.
 If you are on the 5 day tour your group may stay here the night.
-The village has a few shops where hikers can resupply on food, water and various camping/hiking supplies.
+The village has a few shops where hikers can resupply on food, water and various hiking supplies.

 • Tarayoc: One of the first campsites for the 5 day tour Tarayok is another small village on the trail.
-The village is supported by tourism and has a small restaurant where hikers, guides, and porters alike can stop for lunch.
+The village is supported by tourism and has a small restaurant where hikers, guides, and porters can stop for lunch.

 • Chaquicocha: The preferred campsite for the second night, the views here are some of the best on the trail.
 Feast your eyes on the Vilcabamba Mountain range and peer down into the Amazon basin.
-You’re still at decent elevation 3,6600m (11,800ft) so the nights can be cold.
+You’re still at high elevation 3,660m (11,800ft) so the nights can be cold.

-• Phuyupatamarca: Situated high above the Urubamba river, Phuyupatamarca means “town above the clowds” and is named after the adjacent Incan ruins of the same name.
+• Phuyupatamarca: Situated high above the Urubamba river, Phuyupatamarca means “town above the clowds” and is named after the adjacent Inca ruins of the same name.
 This campsite is only for the 5 day tour.
 With an elevation of 3,650m (11,900ft) the views here are spectacular.
 Close to the ruins of the same name you have a chance to explore the ruins and the surrounding area.

 Weather Conditions